Gunship: Helicopter gunships

 The U.S. Army also experimented with H-34 gunships armed with M2 .50 caliber machine-guns and 2.75-inch rockets.
 In September 1971, a CH-34 was armed with two M2 .50 caliber machine guns, four M1919 .30 caliber machine guns, forty 2.75-inch rockets, two 5-inch high velocity aerial rockets (HVAR), plus two additional .30 caliber machine guns in the left side aft windows and one .50 caliber machine gun in the right side cargo door.
 The result was the world's most heavily armed helicopter at the time.

 Also, during the Vietnam War, the ubiquitous Bell UH-1 Iroquois helicopters were modified into gunships by mounting the U.S. Helicopter Armament Subsystems—these were forward-firing weapons, such as machine guns, rockets, and autocannons, that began to appear in 1962–1963.
 Helicopters can use a variety of combat maneuvers to approach a target.
 In their case, the term gunship is synonymous with heavily armed helicopter.
 Specifically, dedicated attack helicopters such as the Bell AH-1 Cobra also fit this meaning.
 In any case, the gunship armaments include machine guns, rockets, and missiles.

 The Soviet Mil Mi-24 (NATO code name: Hind) is a large, heavily armed and armored helicopter gunship and troop transport.
 It was introduced in the 1970s and operated by the pre-1991 Soviet Air Force and its successors post-1991, and more than 30 other nations.
 It was heavily armed with a reinforced fuselage, designed to withstand .50 caliber (12.7 mm) machine gun fire.
-Its armored cockpits and titanium rotor head are able to withstand 20 mm cannon hits.
+Its armored cockpits and titanium rotor head can withstand 20 mm cannon fire.